qlibs/mp/README.md

   - `boost::mp::fixed_string`
   - `std::tuple`

-Additionaly `type_list/value_list/fixed_string` will be deduced automatically based on parameters when `boost::mp::list<...>()` is used.
+Additionally `type_list/value_list/fixed_string` will be deduced automatically based on parameters when `boost::mp::list<...>()` is used.

-Okay, combing back to our sort...
+Okay, coming back to our sort...

 ```cpp
 template <auto Fn>